7 Tips for Starting a Successful Homeschool Nature Club

 3. Where does a nature club meet?

 Nature clubs can meet anywhere there’s nature to be found – a large yard, a park, a nature trail, a cemetery, a farm, a nature conservatory, a creek or pond, an orchard, a zoo or an aquarium, or an arboretum.
 The less travel required, the better.
-Group members are more likely to stick with the commitment when the meetings are close to home.
+Group members are likelier to stick with the commitment when the meetings are close to home.

 4. What does a nature club do?

 Observe and enjoy nature, of course!
 This can take a gazillion different forms.
-Our nature club has gone on scavenger hunts, tweezer treks and simple walks.
-We have dissected flowers, made underwater viewfinders and painted scenery.
+Our nature club has gone on scavenger hunts, tweezer treks, and simple walks.
+We have dissected flowers, made underwater viewfinders, and painted scenery.
 We have played food chain games, filled out nature notebooking pages, and splashed in creeks.
 There is no end to the ideas.

 5. Where do activity ideas come from?